jsmorph/tetls/doc/api.md

 1. `attest`: Generate an attestation
 1. `getidentity`: Get worker identity information
 1. `addawssign`: Add AWS SigV4 signature to requests
+1. `xmltojson`: Convert XML to JSON
 1. `decrypt`: Decrypt using private key
 1. `encrypt`: Encrypt using the public key (just for testing)

 See below for details.

-These can be called from JavaScript code executed via the `/js` endpoint by writing and reading JSON to the special `hpc` file:
+These functions can be called from JavaScript code executed via the `/js` endpoint by writing and reading JSON to the special `hpc` file:

 ```javascript
 import * as std from 'std';